PSU-ICDS/icds_docs/docs/file-system/transferring-files.md

 ### Historical transfer durations

-Below is a plot of observed file transfer times using Globus between March 2021 and November 2025 for all ICDS Globus collections.
+Below is a plot of observed file transfer times using Globus between March 2021 and November 2025 for Roar Collab Globus collections.

 ![Globus Data Transfers](../img/globus-data-transfers.png)